espadrine/espadrine.github.com/blog/src/webidentity.md

 Browsers must provide a way to export the Browser Key to another browser.
 It is recommended that the browser export format be encrypted with the user’s master password.
+Additionally, any export event should be authenticated with a second factor.

 From just the BK, the new browser can perform the Log In procedure on all websites.